Best Mashed Potatoes Recipe – a simple and cheesy side dish. With our tips to make them fluffy, not pasty, we are sure you will LOVE this recipe!

 - Chopped chive for garnish

-- Set out the cold ingredients to bring to room temperature.
+Set out the cold ingredients to bring to room temperature.
+Set a large pot of cold water on the stovetop.
 Peel the potatoes and cut into 1 inch cubes.
-Place the potato cubes and minced garlic in a large Swiss Diamond Stockpot, then cover with cold water.
-Add 1 tablespoon salt to the water and bring the water to a boil.
+Add them to the cold water immediately so they do not brown.
+Add the garlic and 1 tablespoon salt to the water and bring to a boil.
 Once boiling, lower the heat and simmer for 10-14 minutes, until you can easily cut the potatoes with a butter knife.

-- Once the potatoes are mashed, add the butter mixture to the potatoes and mix to incorporate.
+Once the potatoes are mashed, add the butter mixture to the potatoes and mix to incorporate.
 Then mix in the cheese and salt and pepper to taste.
 Serve the hot fluffy mashed potatoes as-is or bake.
+(Baking makes them even better!)

-- Baking instructions: For a crispy top, preheat the oven to 350 degrees F. Scoop the mashed potatoes into a large Swiss Diamond Saute Pan.
+Baking instructions: For a crispy top, preheat the oven to 350 degrees F. Scoop the mashed potatoes into a large sauté pan.
 Sprinkle with an additional 1/2 cup shredded fontina cheese, and bake for 20 minutes.
 Once out of the oven sprinkle with chopped chive and serve warm.

 Disclosure: This post is sponsored by Swiss Diamond Cookware.
 All opinions are our own.